Cisco-Talos/CASC/README.md

 opcodes/assembly associated with that sub signature.

 Selecting a masking option will change the opcodes and assembly text if the masking option can be applied.
-Selecting “Customize” will allow you to edit the opcodes (note the assembly area will not update for any customizations made).
+Selecting "Customize" will allow you to edit the opcodes (note the assembly area will not update for any customizations made).
 If you uncheck “Customize” then all previously applied masking options will be applied and the customizations will be deleted.